software-mansion/react-native-reanimated/docs/docs/fundamentals/shared-values.md

 }
 ```

-The only change we made in the above code compared to the example from the previous section, is that we wrapped `Math.random()` call that updates the `offset` with `withSpring` call.
+The only change we made in the above code compared to the example from the previous section, is that we wrapped `offset.value * 255` call that updates the `offset` with `withSpring` call.
 As a result, the updates to the view's translation will be smooth:

 ![](/docs/shared-values/sv-spring.gif)